 The next ‘A’ in ‘aware is for ‘Act normal’.
 Behave normally and continue doing what you intended to do.
 Breathe normally focusing on extending the out breath (se 7:11 breathing).
 If you run from the situation your immediate anxiety will of course decrease but this may lead to an increase in future anxiety.

 Staying in the situation helps ‘de-condition’ the panic response as your mind gets the message that it is not really threatening.
 This is why people often say that the first few minutes of public speaking are the worst.
 If you continue for longer than a few minutes then the mind gets the message that it’s not really that threatening.

 The ‘R’ in ‘aware’ is for ‘Repeat the steps’.
 Continue accepting your anxiety, watching it and acting normal until it goes down to a comfortable level.

 And finally the ‘E’ in ‘aware’ is for ‘Expect the best’.
 What you fear may never happen.
 You will surprise yourself by the effective way you handle situations when using the ‘AWARE’ technique.

 Of course, getting rid of all anxiety is not desirable, or even possible, but getting rid of panic attacks is.

 The next step in getting rid of panic or anxiety attacks for good is to re-educate the unconscious mind so that it understands that the situations that currently trigger your panic attacks are not actually dangerous.
 We can do this using simple and effective techniques within the consultation room.

+Thanks for reading this article.
 Book your sessions online or in person. www.coxhypnotherapy.com/contact